Living Expenses & Borrowing Power

 Floor Diagnostic Tool

-Lenders assess your living expenses at the higher of your declared budget or a statistical benchmark (HEM) floor.
-Calculate where your floor sits and how it impacts your borrowing capacity.
+Lenders assess your living expenses at the higher of your declared budget or a benchmark (HEM).
+See how your declared spending compares with an illustrative benchmark floor, and how the higher-of figure shapes your borrowing capacity.

-Below HEM benchmark — many lenders may assess the higher figure
+Below the benchmark — many lenders may assess the higher figure

 Walkthrough video — coming soon